alligrader/legacy-gradebook-backend/roadmap.md

 - In the oauth package, set the gorilla session store and the GetProviderName() function to work with gorilla mux

-- Make sure that Goose doesn't return an error when it's already at the newest migration

 - Make sure that Goose installs and runs on Vagrant start

 - Implement the `tasks` package to build and execute the Docker containers